-Grade 8 Spanish is a core class that is guided by the 2021 Massachusetts World Language Curriculum Framework.
+This Gr 8 Spanish class is a core course that is guided by the 2021 Massachusetts World Language Curriculum Framework.
 Students will have the opportunity to practice and work towards proficiency in four communicative skills: interpretive (understanding, interpreting, and analyzing what is heard, read, or viewed), interpersonal (interacting and negotiating in spoken or written conversations), presentational (presenting information, ideas, feelings, etc. to various audiences of listeners, readers, or viewers), and intercultural (interacting appropriately with others in and from another culture).
 Students will also gain cultural competence and understanding, develop insight into the nature of language and culture to interact with cultural competence, connect with other disciplines, interact with communities, develop and employ social emotional skills, and be empowered to think and act with critical consciousness.
 Topics may include calendar vocabulary, weather expressions, expressing preferences, sensory details, physical and personality traits, family and relationships, amongst others.
-This is a Novice High course
+This is a Novice High course.

-Students who complete the two-year, grades 7-8 cycle at the Salemwood School typically enter Spanish II upon enrollment at Malden High School.
+Students who complete a two-year, grades 7-8 cycle typically enter Spanish II upon enrollment at Malden High School.